-The following table sets forth all compensation TAT paid to all of its directors and executive officers as a group for the year ended December 31, 2022.
+The following table sets forth all compensation TAT paid to all of its directors and executive officers as a group for the year ended December 31, 2023.

-Salar ies, fees,
+Salari es, fees,

-Commi issions and
+Commis Commissions and

-bo nuses Other benefits
+bor bonuses enefits

-(Am ounts in (Amounts in
+(Amo (Amounts in nts in

-Thous ands US\$) Thousands US\$) )
+Thousa Thousands US\$) ls US\$)

-All directors and executive officers as a group (12 executives) \$ 2,397 \$ 19 97
+All directors and executive officers as a group (11 executives) \$ 2,202 \$ 41

-During the year ended December 31, 2022, TAT paid its directors (except for its active chairman of the Board of Directors, Mr. Amos Malka), the fixed medium amounts permitted by law to an external director (within the meaning of the Israeli Companies Law) which was a per meeting attendance fee of NIS 1,275 (approximately \$365), plus an annual fee of NIS 49,380 (approximately \$14,100).
+During the year ended December 31, 2023, TAT paid its directors (except for its active chairman of the Board of Directors, Mr. Amos Malka), the fixed medium amounts permitted by law to an external director (within the meaning of the Israeli Companies Law) which was a per meeting attendance fee of NIS 1,275 (approximately \$356), plus an annual fee of NIS 49,380 (approximately \$13,793).
 Pursuant to its agreement with Mr. Amos Malka, TAT's active chairman of the Board of Directors, TAT paid Mr. Malka a monthly fee of NIS 50,000 plus VAT.
-Mr. Malka had been previously granted options to purchase 50,000 ordinary shares of TAT and is not currently entitled to receive any bonus.

-The table below sets forth the compensation paid to our five most highly compensated senior office holders (as defined in the Israeli Companies Law) during or with respect to the year ended December 31, 2022, in the disclosure format of Regulation 21 of the Israeli Securities Regulations (Periodic and Immediate Reports), 1970.
+Mr. Malka was previously granted options to purchase 50,000 ordinary shares of TAT and is not currently entitled to receive any bonus.
+The table below sets forth the compensation paid to our five most highly compensated senior office holders (as defined in the Israeli Companies Law) during or with respect to the year ended December 31, 2023, in the disclosure format of Regulation 21 of the Israeli Securities Regulations (Periodic and Immediate Reports), 1970.
 We refer to the five individuals for whom disclosure is provided herein as our "Covered Executives."